csameshima/Capstone-Project/README.md

 [The Heavy Burden of Obesity: The Economics of Prevention](https://www.oecd.org/about/secretary-general/heavy-burden-of-obesity-mexico-january-2020.htm).

 The reason why I selected this dataset is because obesity is a serious problem in my home country, Mexico.
 Despite several efforts made by the government, like increasing taxes in high sugar content beverages and most recently, the labeling of foods containing high calories / sugar / sodium / fat, the problem persists.
 Due the pandemic, this problem can become worse, since we must stay home.
-Keeping a healthy livestyle during lockdown requires a strong will.
+Keeping a healthy lifestyle during lockdown requires a strong will.
 So, I was delighted to find a dataset related to the subject, where eating habits and physical conditions are provided as features, to determine which ones might be the principal cause of obesity levels.

 ### Task
 The data contains 17 attributes and 2,111 records.
-The records are labeled with the class variable NObesity (Obesity Level), that allows classification of the data.
+The records are labeled with the class variable NObesity (Obesity Level), which allows classification of the data.
 A detailed explanation of the dataset and the Exploratory Data Analysis tasks performed are included in the [01.
 Exploratory Data Analysis notebook](notebooks/01.
 Exploratory Data Analysis.ipynb).